studioforty9/sf9.recruitment.test/README.md

 ### Coding Test

-* Create a quick view / quick shop module for a Shopify store regardless of the theme used.
-[Suggested approach](https://shopify.dev/api/section-rendering)
+* Using [Shopify's Section Rendering API](https://shopify.dev/api/section-rendering) create a quick view / quick shop module for a Shopify store regardless of the theme used.
 * The design of the module is up to you, but consider:
 * The module should work on collection pages of up to 24 products as well as in featured product carousels across the store
 * Consider how the module will be meaningful and function for desktop, tablet and mobile (Android and iOS) users